readyready15728/misc/awakemud-notes.md

 * Knight-Errant lifeguards in Virginia have an even better helmet than the samurai helmets mentioned earlier (but they're illegal).
 * Airships can land at helipads.
+* Maxwell says in English, "One thing I found to be convenient here is renting a place at Bayview and installing a medical workshop inside.
+Especially if you're taking those jobs from Cross."
+* Medical workshops can be acquired next to DocWagon in Seattle.
+* A hysterical woman at the Seattle Zoo (northwestern part, more or less) offers work for less experienced runners.
+* A humanoid robot in the bunker beneath the area Before the Wrecked Gates to the Old Shiawase Plant (search for the hatch) offers work.
+* Llewynithe |]Question[| In my opinion, Earth would be a good choice for a combat-focused mage.
+Armor and the elemental manipulations are some really handy spells.
+Plus the extra conjuring dice on earth elementals might get you a couple more services for sustain Armor spells.
+* Llewynithe |]Question[| I would recommend allocating enough resources to getting a R3 power focus.
+It's around 315k in charactergen, I think.
+* Llewynithe |]Question[| Also, i wouldn't bond any foci in character gen. You can get enough karma from newbie quests to bond them for much cheaper.
+* Llewynithe |]Question[| Talbot's Musings on Hermetic Magic on the wiki is a good lookthrough.
+It's where I learned most of what I know.
+* `help conjure`.
+* `help elemental`.
+* `help cast`.
+* Discord |]Question[| \[Khai\]: For a new mage, the things that can cause
+regret: no melee skill, no sustaining foci, and going straight for force 6+ elementals (summoning force 5 elementals means averaging twice as many services).`
+* "Concentrating on a spell distracts you from other tasks, and if it's not being sustained by a spirit or focus (explained later) it will cause you to have a harder time doing things that require concentration."
+* `help ritualcast`.
+* `help order`.
+* `help contest`.
+* `help banish`.
+* `help astral`.
+* `help foci`.
+* Foci need to be bonded to be effective.
+* "You must BOND a focus before it can be used, after which it MUST BE WORN OR WIELDED to function, some may require you to manually ACTIVATE them as well."
+* "If you find a foci bound by another mage, you can TRACK it back to its owner with astral tracking or rebind it, which severs its link with its previous owner and makes it usable by you."
+* `help foci addiction`.
+* `help initiate`.
+* `help project`.
+* `help perceive`.
+* Certain actions can only be performed on the astral plane.
+* `help assense`.
+(Remember to `perceive` to return from the astral plane after use!)
+* `help magic loss`.
+* 'Ware can be installed during chargen on the path of the Street Samurai.
+* `help wear` to see details about wearing objects (i.e. how many slots are where and how to wear items at specific slots) which appears very important for foci.
+* `help drain`.
+* `help spool`.
+* `help learn`.
+* `help status`.
+* `help sustain`.
+* `help geas`.
+* `help metamagic`.
+* You can wear up to 2x your magic rating in foci without concern but going beyond that risks geas.
+* It seems (via `status`) that power foci don't raise the ceiling for how much foci can be used without risking geas.
+* "Foci of the exact same kind do not stack with each other.
+The strongest takes priority."
+* "Your taser \[or other ranged weapon\] provides you with a ranged option and can be used against opposing spellcasters while your own spell pool is fully allocated to spell defense.
+It can also be used to destroy locked doors (essentially by frying the maglock)."
+* Re: chances of spell success (other than allocating `SPOOL`): Sheng
+|]Question[| Skill, the opponent's willpower, background count.
+* Mierana |]Question[| And category/specific spell foci, as something to plan for the future
+* "Waterbolt provides a physical damage option for non-living opponents (e.g., turrets)."
+* Yuki |]Question[| The LEAVE command at the receptionist can be used to cancel a lease
+* Mierana |]Question[| Radios work in a pocket to save an inventory slot, holsters and sheaths for quick drawing... other than that, you can type eq to see the items you put instead of look in bag
+* Electronic kit belts exist ... somewhere.
+* [Pretzel] (OOC), "Have your elemental sustain armour, combat sense, stealth/silence and improved invis at 8, have a bunch of force 3 rings sustaining attribute spells, maybe some bioware under that for even bigger number, and then just crush everything before you"
+* Brightwillow's Talismans and Curiosities at the Moonlight Mall in Redmond
+sells:
+  * An amethyst crystal wand (`HOLD`, spirit, 4)
+  * A silver ring (`FINGER`, power, 1)
+  * An etched dark oak ring (`FINGER`, spirit, 3)